powerful call to action phrases

 A button needn’t always be square-shaped or rectangular.
 Experiment with different shapes, such as rounded edges.

 Use split testing to determine which shape looks the most appealing.
-If you choose a shape for a button, keep the same button shape throughout that page for the sake of consistency.
+If you choose a shape for a button, keep the same button shape throughout that page for consistency.

 Don’t venture beyond rectangles, squares, or ovals, either.
 If you try to make triangular CTAs, your audience might not find it clear that they’re looking at a button, so they’ll ignore it.

-Don’t be afraid to add bonus button text if you feel like you had to go a little too sparse on your CTA copy.
+Don’t be afraid to add bonus button text if you feel you must be too sparse on your CTA copy.
 This short burst of text under the CTA can act as a secondary link and explain what the CTA button is all about.

 Check out this CTA example below to see what we mean.